How to Choose How to Choose Your Chatbot: A Massively Multi-System MultiReference Data Set for Dialog Metric Evaluation: Introduction

-Our core contributions are \begin{itemize}[noitemsep,topsep=0pt] \item We create and release a new conversational evaluation dataset based on hand-crafted conversations from material for teaching English as a second language\footnote{\href{http://www.rong-chang.com}{\texttt{rong-chang.com}}} (\esl).\footnote{A subset of the prompts available online for use by other researchers in the past, but the dataset has not yet been published or released in full.} \item We collect and release multiple diverse `ground-truth' human-generated reference responses for the \esl and NCM datasets. \item We train and release outputs of over one thousand models on these data sets to understand how metrics perform on a wide variety of quality differences. \item We release the parameters to enable research on metrics without having to train new models. \item We demonstrate the utility of the above contributions through analysis. \end{itemize}
+We (will, on publication) release MMSMR, a \textbf{M}assively \textbf{M}ulti-\textbf{S}ystem \textbf{M}ulti\textbf{R}eference dataset.
+Our contributions are: \begin{itemize}[noitemsep,topsep=0pt] \item We create and release a new conversational evaluation dataset based on hand-crafted conversations from material for teaching English as a second language\footnote{\href{http://www.rong-chang.com}{\texttt{rong-chang.com}} was used because it is has a variety of topics and we got permission to scrape \& release the data. } (\esl)\footnote{A subset of the prompts was previously made available, but the dataset has not yet been published or released in full.} \item We collect and release multiple diverse `ground-truth' human-generated reference responses for the \esl and NCM datasets \item We train and release outputs of 1750 models on these data sets to enable the study of how metrics perform on a variety of models \item We release the parameters to enable research on metrics without re-training new models \item We release (sampled) inference from six large open-source models. \item We demonstrate the utility of the above contributions through analysis \end{itemize}